Skip to content

 peptides: DataFrame containing peptide information.

-sequence: The original sequence to check against.
+known_sequence: The original sequence to check against.

 n_term: The number of N-terminal residues to consider.